w3c-ccg/traceability-interop/docs/discovery.md

 }
 ```

-In this example, the organization suports authentication and credential issuance with the same 2 keys, identified via the DID URLs in the relationships.
+In this example, the organization suports authentication and credential issuance with the same two keys, identified via the DID URLs in the relationships.

 3. Review the `service` section of the did document.